python/mypy/docs/source/error_code_list.rst

 can't be able to determine whether references point to the first or the second definition, which would compromise type checking.

-If you ignore this error, each reference to the defined name refers to the *first* definition.
+If you silence this error, all references to the defined name refer to the *first* definition.

 Example: